Privacy Policy

 • Address

-• Payment details such as credit card information
+• Payment details such as credit card or SEPA direct debit (bank account / mandate) information

 • Tax information (if applicable)